Todd Akin: Home of record

-Comments on "legitimate rape" and pregnancy
+Comments on rape and pregnancy

 In a local news interview, on August 19, 2012, whilst discussing abortion, Akin claimed that victims of what he described as "legitimate rape" very rarely become pregnant.
 Airing on St. Louis television station KTVI, his response to a question on rape exceptions for abortion was:

 Well you know, people always want to try to make that as one of those things, well how do you, how do you slice this particularly tough sort of ethical question.
 First of all, from what I understand from doctors, that's really rare.
 If it's a legitimate rape, the female body has ways to try to shut that whole thing down.
 But let's assume that maybe that didn't work or something.
 I think there should be some punishment, but the punishment ought to be on the rapist and not attacking the child.

 The comments from Akin, which came as he ran for the U.S. Senate seat held by Claire McCaskill, almost immediately led to widespread uproar.
 The term "legitimate rape" was called "loathsome" because it suggests that "there are different categories of rape – some real and awful and others that are not".
 Others took exception to the phrasing because it suggests that the victims who do become pregnant from rape may be lying.
 His claims about the likelihood of pregnancy resulting from rape were seen by some as being based on fringe ideas like stress-induced miscarriage or Dr. John C. Willke's "spastic tubes" theory introduced in 1985 and trauma-based theory introduced in 1999.
 These theories are not accepted by the majority of the scientific and medical community.
 Akin was not the first to make such claims, but was perhaps one of the most prominent until then.